Laval daycare bus crash: Response

+On the anniversary of the incident, families of the victims gathered in a park near the daycare and released balloons to remember their loved ones.

 Accused

-Background

-The bus driver was identified as 51-year old Pierre Ny St-Amand.
+The bus driver was identified as 51-year-old Pierre Ny St-Amand.
 Born in Cambodia, he arrived in Canada in 1983 in the aftermath of the Cambodian genocide and was adopted as an orphan by a Québécois family originally from New Brunswick.
 He grew up in Sept-Îles, in the Côte-Nord region.
 He changed his given name from Ny to Pierre Ny in 1991.